yashu1wwww/Facebook-auto-account-create/README.md

 # Facebook-auto-login
 Facebook auto account create using python with selenium

-After two or more compilations of bots, watch these videos: https://youtu.be/c9MAJpax5R0
+After two or more compilations of bots, watch these videos

+https://youtu.be/c9MAJpax5R0

 Change the email/phone number used in line 122 and 126.
 The email/phone number used in line 122 should not be repeated in line 126.